dearhive/MashShare/readme.txt

 ** Languages **

-MashShare has been translated into the following languages:
+MashShare has been translated into many languages:

 1. English
 2. German